ShannonL788/Java/HexToRomanNumerals/README.md

 ## Features

-- Accepts a hexadecimal string input via the console.
+- Accepts a hexadecimal string input.
 - Converts the hexadecimal string to an integer.
 - Transforms the integer value into its Roman numeral equivalent.
-- Supports hexadecimal inputs consisting of digits and the letters A-F (case-insensitive)

 ### Sample Input